 The nightmare of cart abandonment

-According to 2021 data, the number of people globally who regularly shop online is around 2.14 billion, making it nearly 28% of the entire global population.
-Interestingly enough, when shifting the gaze from the world of ecommerce in the broader sense to the world of travel and tourism activities, research also shows that 60% of leisure travel and 41% of business travel arrangements are made online.
-Faced with this new reality, the market responds, and while in 2010 only 25% of operators used reservation technology, the number significantly increased to 71% in 2019.
+According to data, the number of people globally who regularly shop online is around 2.14 billion.
+That makes it nearly 28% of the entire global population.
+Interestingly enough, when shifting the gaze from the world of ecommerce in the broader sense to the world of travel and tourism activities.
+Research also shows that 60% of leisure travel and 41% of business travel arrangements are made online.
+Faced with this new reality, the market responds, and while in 2010 only 25% of operators used reservation technology.
+Don’t forget the number significantly increased to 71% in 2019, and since then has steadily risen.
 All in all, these figures fit into the global trend in which world’s travel and Internet bookings exceed $500 billion.

 Thus, taking into account the numbers, being present on the web and cultivating a digital presence is of undeniable importance to businesses, particularly for those in the tourism business sector.
 In fact, for the touristic industry, whose goal is to increase the number of tickets sold, focusing on improving the purchase experience online has become mandatory.
 The challenge there: fighting against shopping cart abandonment.